elastiflow/ElastiFlow-Tools/docker_install/readme.md

 #### 4) Edit the .env file
-Edit the .env file to set your desired Kibana and Elastic passwords, Elastic stack version, and ElastiFlow version to deploy
+Edit the .env file to set your desired Kibana and Elastic passwords, Elastic stack version, and ElastiFlow version to deploy.
+You may not see this file in your directory since it is hidden, but it is there.

 #### 5) Deploy
 ```